2014–15 UConn Huskies women's basketball team: UC Davis

-For the first time in 15 year, the Huskies opened their season on the road, playing their first game in California, the home state of Mosqueda-Lewis.
+For the first time in 15 years, the Huskies opened their season on the road, playing their first game in California, the home state of Mosqueda-Lewis.
 The arena set an all-time record for attendance at a women's basketball game.
 Mosqueda-Lewis had 25 friends and family members in the stands, who came to cheer her on.
 She gave them plenty to cheer about, tying the school record for three-pointers made in a game with Maya Moore.
 Both hit ten three-pointers.
 The Huskies hit their first four shots of the game, all three-pointers, but UC Davis hung in there for some time, until the Huskies started a long run.
 They scored the final 23 points of the first half, and continued with the first 16 points of the second half, to complete a 39–0 run, believed to be one of the longest in NCAA history.
 Mosqueda-Lewis went to the bench for the final 11:31 after tying the record.

 Stanford

 UConn's second trip on the west coast trip was against Stanford, the number six team in the country.
-Stanford had stopped UConn's 90 game winning streak, the longest in NCAA history in 2010.
+Stanford had snapped UConn's 90 game winning streak, the longest in NCAA history, in 2010.
 The Huskies were bringing in a 47-game winning streak to this contest.
 However, after tying a UConn record days earlier, Mosqueda-Lewis did not score for the first three-quarters of the game.
-UConn built a ten-point lead with under seven minutes to go, but gave it up, allowing Amber Orrange to hit a three-pointer with 1.4 seconds to go in the game to send the game to overtime.
-Tuck and Nurse fouled out, and the Cardinals outscored the Huskies in the overtime period to take the win 88–86, and end the winning streak.
+Despite this, UConn built a ten-point lead with under seven minutes to go, but gave it up, allowing Amber Orrange to hit a three-pointer with 1.4 seconds to go in the game to send the game to overtime.
+Tuck and Nurse fouled out, and the Cardinals outscored the Huskies in the overtime period to take the win 88–86, and hence end the winning streak.